How To Transcribe A Foreign Language Video

 It may be useful to also look at this post to understand the strategy we are using.
 We will be modifying our templates to work with multiple languages, its just that in this case we do not know the language we are trying to use.
-The video content of the original can be seen below - the asset is publicly available content sourced from Rajya Sabha TV.
+The video content is publicly available content sourced from Rajya Sabha TV.

 Steps - Template